ktoso/akka-raft/README.md

 ===========

 Leader election and log replication works.
 Including "when nodes die".
-Cluster (backed by akka-cluster) awareness is in progress.
+Cluster (backed by akka-cluster _experimental_) awareness is in progress.

 Other todos were moved to issues, the goal is to provide an akka-cluster aware example of "a zookeeper-like kv-store".